Seagate/cortx-test/docs/Architectural-Overview.md

 ## Framework Deployment Flow:

 This framework can be deployed and used in two ways.
-In multi auto bot setup mode and single auto bot setup mode.
+In multi autobot setup mode and single autobot setup mode.

-## Multi Auto bot's setup:
+## Multi Autobot's setup: